i2p-zero/i2p-zero/mipseed.md

 That's it!
 Do not replace the dsc****.b32.i2p address with yours, only replace the XXXXXXX.b32.i2p one.
 You are now running a mipseed, which will itself be seeded by dsc_'s mipseed.

 If you are running Linux, it would be useful to set this all up to run automatically if the machine is ever rebooted.
-You can do this by creating systemd service files, as documented by dsc_ here: https://gist.github.com/xmrdsc/2f2f0ce7a2d099f22e55ba9e4fe1bfba That gist file also contains more detailed information about how this setup works.
+You can do this by creating systemd service files, as documented [here](monerod-with-i2p-zero.md).

 ## What this all about:
 Monero now has I2P support.
 Soon, the GUI will make it easy for anyone to enable I2P.